Scholarships

 - Scholarship to be used for students enrolled in the School of Veterinary Medicine that have financial need.

-- Awarded to assist students attending the Texas Tech School of Veterinary Medicine in Amarillo, limited to Texas residents, and with preference given to students from Fisher, Nolan, and Taylor counties in Texas.
+- To assist students attending the Texas Tech School of Veterinary Medicine in Amarillo.
+Subject to customary eligibility requirements, limited to Texas residents.
+Where possible, preference should be given to students from Fisher, Nolan, and Taylor counties.

-Bill and Sharon Lipham School of Veterinary Medicine Endowed Scholarship
+Bill and Sharon Lipham School of Veterinary Medicine Scholarship Endowment

-- Awarded to students enrolled in the School of Veterinary Medicine.
-Students must demonstrate academic excellence and it is preferred that recipients maintain a GPA of 3.5 or above.
-Eligibility has been extended to TTU SVM 1st-year students in 2021 only; in 2022 and beyond, students must be 2nd, 3rd, or 4th year students.
+- Scholarship to be used for students enrolled in the School of Veterinary Medicine.
+Students must demonstrate academic excellence and it is preferred that students maintain a GPA of 3.5 or above.
+Students must be 2nd, 3rd, or 4th year.

 Blonkvist Family Veterinary Medicine Scholarship